HenriqueBBrum/Pre-filtering-Simulator/README.md

 ## Running the Simulator

+With everything installed, it's time to run the simulator.

 By default, the simulator outputs results to the `simulation_results/` folder at the same level as this README.
 You can change this folder, but note that `analysis/get_pcap_infor.r` expects results in this location.

 Open a tmux window and run the following command with your desired arguments: